roman-milk/roman-milk.github.io/best-present-ever.md

+===

- ****** Best Present Ever: Bitch Sister ****** bysilkstockingslover© She looked at me with a mixture of frustration, desperation and horniness as my fingers pumped her pussy.
+She looked at me with a mixture of frustration, desperation and horniness as my fingers pumped her pussy.
 "Fuck Matthew, what's gotten into you?"

  I shrugged, and played on her words, "I don't know, but I do know what is soon going into you."